Check out the PHOTO GALLERYfor help with identification and to see at a glance when a permit is needed. The flowcharts below can also guide you.

 Before you tackle wildlife removal, know that there are several reasons why it is often more convenient tohire a professional.

 It is safer for a trained professional to capture a wild animal.
 Trapping a wild animal carries the risk of physical injury, and wildlife can be carriers of diseases that are transmittable to people.

 While hiring a professional may cost more, it is convenient.
 Nuisance wildlife control operators already have the necessary permits and training to do the job.

 Some animals must be humanely euthanized after they are captured.
 You should hire a professional if you do not have the skill or ability to do this part of the job.

-If the animal is going to be relocated, it must be transported safely and securely.
+If an animal is going to be relocated, it must be transported safely and securely.
 It is illegal to transport a wild animal unless the animal is secured in a suitably sized trap.
 The trap must be secured in a vehicle that has more than one compartment (i.e., a pickup truck with a topper) to avoid contact between people and the animal.
-And you must have the permission of the land owner before releasing the animal onto their property.
+And you must have the written permission of the land owner before releasing an animal onto their property.
 It is illegal to relocate an animal onto public parks or natural areas.